-In 2012, the number of distant water purse seine vessels was 34.
+In 2013, the number of active distant water purse seine vessels was 34.
 The fishing effort distribution in recent three years was shown in Figure 6.
-The total catch by purse seine fishery in 2012 was 200,653 mt (Table 6), which was 14% more than the catch of 175,935 mt in 2011.
+The fishing effort is more concentrated in the western Pacific Ocean.
+The total catch by purse seine fishery in 2013 was increased to 212,480 mt from 200,653 mt in 2012 (Table 6).
 Fishing effort and catch by species for Taiwanese DWPS operated in the North Pacific Ocean is shown as table 7.